 Pat Flynn: What's up, everybody?
 Pat Flynn, here.
 Welcome to Episode 701 of AskPat.
 Thank you so much for joining me today.
 As always, I'm here to help you by answering your online business questions, five days a week.
-Today we have an awesome question from Amy.

 All right, here's today's question from, Amy.